Knapsack Optimization-based Schema Linking for LLM-based Text-to-SQL Generation: Experiments

 \subsection{Main Results of SQL Generation (\textbf{RQ1})}

 To address \textbf{RQ1}, we conducted experiments to evaluate the SQL generation capabilities of state-of-the-art (SOTA) baselines enhanced by our KaSLA, with results presented in Table~\ref{tb:main_results}.
-KaSLA replaces the original schema linking component in models that already have schema linking capabilities or implements a full schema prompt substitution for those that do not.
+KaSLA serves as a plug-in method: for models with built-in schema linking modules, it replaces their original linking component; for models without a schema linking component, it substitutes the conventional full schema prompting approach.

-The results demonstrate that incorporating KaSLA consistently improves both Execution Accuracy (EX) and Valid Efficiency Score (VES) across baselines with diverse base models, including GPT-4, CodeS-15B, StarCoder2-15B, and Deepseek-v3.
-Notably, in the BIRD-dev dataset, KaSLA enhances the EX of CHESS with Deepseek-v3 from 61.34\% to 63.30\%.
-For local LLMs, both "CodeS + KaSLA" and "TA-SL + KaSLA" with CodeS-15B and StarCoder-15B achieve impressive increases in Execution Accuracy compared to their original versions.
-These results underscore KaSLA's effectiveness and flexibility as a plug-in, showing that KaSLA plays an important role in improving complex text-to-SQL tasks.
-This adaptability not only confirms its robustness but also broadens its applicability across different models, achieving superior performance outcomes and making it a versatile addition to existing systems.
+The results in Table~\ref{tb:main_results} demonstrate that incorporating KaSLA consistently and significantly improves core metrics, including Execution Accuracy (EX) and Valid Efficiency Score (VES), across diverse baselines and backbone models such as GPT-4, CodeS-15B, StarCoder2-15B, and Deepseek-v3.
+For example, on the challenging BIRD-dev dataset, KaSLA raises the EX of RSL-SQL (Deepseek-v3) and CHESS by notable margins, and also leads to substantial gains for “CodeS + KaSLA” and “TA-SL + KaSLA” with their respective local LLMs.
+On Spider-dev, where the schema is less complex, KaSLA still provides consistent improvements.
+These results highlight KaSLA’s robustness and broad applicability, making it a valuable plug-in for enhancing text-to-SQL performance in various scenarios.